Studio portrait of nine female and ten male students.

 The lower caption reads: Flora Campbell, Alaskan.
 Howard Gansworth, Tuscarora.
 Thos.
 B. Bear, Sioux.
 Martha...

 Student file of James Flannery (Conas), a member of the Alaskan (Stic-ing) Nation, who entered the school on August 6, 1893, graduated in 1894, and departed on August 15, 1895.
-The file contains a student information card and a report after leaving.
+The file contains student information cards and a report after leaving.